ihabunek/toot/docs/settings.md

 * `16777216` (24 bit)

 TUI defines a list of colors which can be customized, currently they can be seen [in the source code](https://github.com/ihabunek/toot/blob/master/toot/tui/constants.py).
-They can be overridden in the `[tui.palette]` section.
+They can be overridden in the `[commands.tui.palette]` section.

 Each color is defined as a list of upto 5 values: